TNDC2002/PEproject/documents/report.md

   - In order to streamline the registration process even further, _SmashBruh_ has also implements the Open Authorization 2.0 protocol(Oauth2).
   - _SmashBruh_ Oauth2 implements support registering using other well known platform such as Google, GitHUb and Facebook, providing a near instant registering experience.
   - To further increase security, _SmashBruh_ also implements a variant cookies based authentication.
-  - The token is hashed and saved to the database to prevent cookie forging, the token is hashed and set using the bcrpyt and jwt library.
+  - The token is hashed and saved to the database to prevent cookie forging, the token is hashed and set using the bcrypt and jwt library.

 ### **5.3.
 Structure and Relationships**